Religious views of Thomas Jefferson: Church attendance

 Jefferson was raised in the Church of England at a time when it was the established church in Virginia and the only denomination funded by Virginia tax money.
 Before the Revolution, parishes were units of local government, and Jefferson served as a vestryman, a lay administrative position in his local parish.
 Office-holding qualifications at all levels—including the Virginia House of Burgesses, to which Jefferson was elected in 1769—required affiliation with the current state religion and a commitment that one would neither express dissent nor do anything that did not conform to church doctrine.
 Jefferson counted clergy among his friends, and he contributed financially to the Anglican Church he attended regularly.

 Following the Revolution, the Church of England in America was disestablished.
 It reorganized as the Episcopal Church in America.
-Margaret Bayard Smith, whose husband was a close friend of Jefferson, records that during the first winter of Jefferson's Presidency he "regularly attended service on" Sunday in a small Episcopal church, out of respect for public worship.
-This was the only church in the new city, with the exception of a little Catholic chapel.
-Within a year of his inauguration, Jefferson began attending church services in the House of Representatives, a custom which had not yet begun while he was Vice President, and which featured preachers of every Christian sect and denomination.
+Margaret Bayard Smith, whose husband was a close friend of Jefferson, records that during the first year of Jefferson's Presidency he "regularly attended service on" Sunday in a small Catholic chapel, out of respect for public worship.
+This was the only church in the new city, with the exception of a little Episcopal church.
+Within a year of his inauguration, Jefferson began attending church services in the House of Representatives, a custom which had not yet begun while he was vice president, and which featured preachers of every Christian sect and denomination.

 Henry S. Randall, the only biographer permitted to interview Jefferson's immediate family, recorded that Jefferson "attended church with as much regularity as most of the members of the congregation—sometimes going alone on horse-back, when his family remained at home", and that he also "contributed freely to the erection of Christian churches, gave money to Bible societies and other religious objects, and was a liberal and regular contributor to the support of the clergy.
 Letters of his are extant which show him urging, with respectful delicacy, the acceptance of extra and unsolicited contributions, on the pastor of his parish, on occasions of extra expense to the latter, such as the building of a house."

 In later years, Jefferson refused to serve as a godparent for infants being baptized, because he did not believe in the dogma of the Trinity.
 Despite testimony of Jefferson's church attendance, there is no evidence that he was ever confirmed or was a communicant.